GoogleCloudPlatform/crbt/README.md

 -   Provide automatic clean up of all deployed services and artifacts to retire the service.
 -   Interactively create an `app.json` file that can be used to non-interactive re-deploy the service.
 -   Redeploy the service and supporting services (including across other projects) by utilizing the `.crbt` configuration file.
+-   Create triggers using services like [Cloud Scheduler](https://cloud.google.com/scheduler) to invoke the service.

 ### How can I use it?